-All AWS cost data is ingested into CloudCheckr from the Detailed Billing Report (DBR) as well as the Cost and Usage Report (CUR).
-See the following articles for configuration guides:
+CloudCheckr ingests all AWS cost data from the Detailed Billing Report (DBR) or the Cost and Usage Report (CUR).
+See the following articles for instructions:

 Dashboards give you quick, shareable overviews of your Cost, Inventory, Utilization, and Saved Filters.

-Advanced Grouping is one of our most powerful tools, giving you total flexibility over cost data in your Detailed Billing Report (DBR).
-Advanced Grouping allows you to easily pivot your data and costs by multiple levels of DBR criteria, such as Account, Resource ID, Service, and Tag Keys.
-For instance, you can group costs by Tag Keys of CustomerName, then further group costs within that by Tag Key of ProductName.
-You can create reports of up to five levels of groupings with Tag Keys.
+Advanced Grouping is one of our most powerful tools–giving you total flexibility over cost data in your billing file.
+Advanced Grouping allows you to easily pivot your data and costs by multiple levels of billing criteria, such as Account, Resource ID, Service, and Tag Keys.
+For instance, you can group costs by Tag Keys of CustomerName, then group costs within that by Tag Key of ProductName.
+You can create reports with up to five levels of groupings with tag keys.

-We have a robust and aggressive plan for reaching feature parity of Azure to match AWS and bring high support to GCP.
+We have an aggressive plan for reaching feature parity in Azure to match AWS and bring more support to our Google Cloud Platform (GCP) offering.
 Please speak to your Account Executive for more information.

-CloudCheckr's Total Compliance module presents both a point-in-time score for over thirty-five regulations as well as historical graphs showing the organization’s progress towards completeness.
-Total Compliance maps CloudCheckr's more than 550 Best Practice Checks to each framework, attesting to any cloud-based controls.
-These include IRS 1075, NIST frameworks, PCI DSS, HIPAA, FedRAMP, AICPA GAPP, NERC standards, NSA MNT and Top 10, FFIEC, and a number or international regulations including Saudi AMA, Australian Top 35 and Essential 8, and ISO 28002-2013, among others.
+CloudCheckr's Total Compliance module provides a point-in-time score for more than 35 regulations and historical graphs showing an organization’s progress towards completeness.
+Total Compliance maps CloudCheckr's 550+ BPCs to each framework, attesting to any cloud-based controls.
+These frameworks include IRS 1075, NIST, PCI DSS, HIPAA, FedRAMP, AICPA GAPP, NERC standards, NSA MNT and Top 10, FFIEC, and a number or international regulations including Saudi AMA, Australian Top 35 and Essential 8, and ISO 28002-2013, among others.

 Total Compliance pulls its data from the CloudCheckr BPCs.
-Most of this data is then auto-populated in the Total Compliance report.
-However, there are a few ‘Controls’ within Total Compliance that need manual input or attestations from you as the user.
+CloudCheckr then autopopulates most of this data in the Total Compliance report.
+However, there are a few controls within Total Compliance that need manual input or attestations from you.

-Amazon finalizes the bill anywhere between the 3rd and the 5th of the month.
-You should receive an email from them once the bill is finalized and should also see a notice in the AWS Console.
+Amazon finalizes the bill between the 3rd and the 5th of the month.
+You should receive an email from AWS once the bill is finalized and you should also see a notice in the AWS Console.